y2-znt/y2-znt/README.md

 - 👨‍💻 All of my infos are available at **https://yoni-deserbaix.github.io/Portfolio/**

-- 📝 I regularly write articles on **https://yoni-deserbaix-my-blog.vercel.app**
+- 📝 I regularly write articles in French on **https://yoni-deserbaix-my-blog.vercel.app**

 - 📫 How to reach me **yonideserbaix@gmail.com**